Employment Equity

 What are the designated groups?

-A designated group means black people, women, or people with disabilities.
+A designated group means Black people, women, or people with disabilities.

 Why should businesses be concerned about employment equity?